-Bluefield, VA – Bluefield College and the Office of Student Development are pleased to announce the hiring of Mrs. Emily Sears Cook as the Director of Counseling and Wellness.
+Bluefield, VA – Bluefield University and the Office of Student Development are pleased to announce the hiring of Mrs. Emily Sears Cook as the Director of Counseling and Wellness.

-Bluefield College established the Center for Counseling and Wellness in fall 2019.
-The Center enhances the college’s holistic approach to educating the mind, heart, and spirit of students by supporting the mental health needs of the student body.
+Bluefield University established the Center for Counseling and Wellness in fall 2019.
+The Center enhances the university’s holistic approach to educating the mind, heart, and spirit of students by supporting the mental health needs of the student body.
 Students are able to receive therapeutic services from licensed professional counselors without the need for insurance or incurring any out-of-pocket costs.
-Students can participate in professionally led groups and workshops that provide them with the life-skills necessary to thrive at Bluefield College and beyond.
+Students can participate in professionally led groups and workshops that provide them with the life-skills necessary to thrive at Bluefield University and beyond.

 “I am extremely excited to work with students as the Director of Counseling and Wellness Services,” said Cook.
 “I hope to provide individual and small group counseling to students, as well as meet the students’ needs in whatever form or fashion that may be.
 I am very passionate about mental health being part of total health, and I am equally passionate about reducing the stigma of mental health awareness.”

 As a former student, Cook is very familiar to campus.
 Cook graduated in 2012 with a Bachelor of Arts in English with Teacher Licensure.
 While at Bluefield University, Cook was a member of the Alpha Chi National Honor Society and elected president of the Student Government Association (SGA), in which she served from 2010 to 2012.